10 Adventures You Can Only Have in Costa Rica

 2. Walk on the Wild Side

-More than 25% of the country is protected land or national parks.
-Bird-watchers should put Los Quetzales National Park (south of San Jose) on their itinerary to see the resplendent quetzal (really, that’s the bird’s name) and many other birds that call the cooler climes of the cloud forest home.
+More than a quarter of the country is protected land or national parks.
+Bird-watchers should put Los Quetzales National Park (south of San Jose) on their itinerary to see the resplendent quetzal and many other birds that call the cooler climes of the cloud forest home.

 As for the monkeys, these guys are everywhere, and you might actually hear them before you see them.
-Howler monkeys are Costa Rica’s version of white noise — a soundtrack to remind you that you aren’t in the States.
-Capuchin monkeys will pop their white heads out of the trees to see what’s going on and may photobomb your next selfie.
+Howler monkeys are Costa Rica’s version of white noise, and capuchin monkeys will pop their white heads out of the trees to see what’s going on and may photobomb your next selfie.